JBarrett3/CS230-Project1/README.txt

 Compiling the code:
-    The code can be compiled by running "gcc adventure.c -o <exe-name>" where <exe-name> can be filled in with a title of the user's choice.
-Then the code can be executed by running ./<exe-name> .
+    The code can be compiled by running "gcc -o <output-name> adventure.c rooms.c items.c" where <exe-name> can be filled in with a title of the user's choice.
+Then the code can be executed by running ./<output-name> .

 Overview:
     The code first randomly selects a seed.
 It allocates an attemptCount, 3 by 3 board, a character list, item list,